No booking fees on the app

 Reading to Birmingham train travel guide

-Taking the train from Reading to Birmingham is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Reading, you can arrive at Birmingham in just 2h 24m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Reading to Birmingham is efficient and offers a scenic and comfortable experience.
+With frequent departures from Reading, you can reach Birmingham in just 1h 30m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking